WTW93: Everyone Is a Complete Idiot Except Bill Maher

 Some endurance running events allow the use of professional runners called pace setters to help competitors perform their best.

-That's not that's not true of the thing we're talking about here.
+That's not, that's not true of the thing we're talking about here.

-I think it applies to like any endurance road race based on the wording of the rule.
+What's really going on is that when it comes to marathons, and I'll focus on marathons, I think it applies to like any endurance road race based on the wording of the rule.

 So the key misunderstanding here comes in that the wording used like pacing, like because the women were being paced essentially by the men who are ahead of them in this race.